JiangBioLab/iCanTCR/README.md

 ```

 ### Quick Start
  Using the examples to perform iCanTCR.
-The first column is the amino acid sequence of CDR3, the second column is the cloning fraction,Each sample contains the sequences with the highest cloning abundance.
+ The examples folder contains 3 files.
+In each file, the first column is the amino acid sequence
+ of CDR3, the second column is the cloning fraction,Each sample contains the sequences with the highest
+ cloning abundance.
+Now, you can choose one of the following commands based on whether you want to use GPU
+ or not, and input it in the terminal.

 ```
  python --I examples --O output --D cpu     # cpu only